JDL Travel

 beach

 By the end of March we were finally getting the South Carolina sun and warmth!
 We got in a nice run on the beach with Luna, and were excited to see that the outdoor pool and lazy river (which I had been itching to test out) were finally open!
-We hustled to the pool/lazy river while the sun was still shining.
+We hustled to the pool and lazy river while the sun was still shining.
 The water temps were chilly but it was cool to finally swim in the pool and lazy river that we had looked at all winter!
-Another thing to celebrate was my brother and his fiancé got engaged this weekend!
+Another reason to celebrate was that my brother and his fiancé got engaged this weekend!

 pool